Regarding the coronavirus outbreak

 "I need to speak to the counsellor and I know they have a duty of confidentiality.
 But can I trust the confidentiality?
 I have heard something about mandatory reporting ...?"

-The trustees maintain confidentiality under the confidentiality laws, but they also have the obligation to file a report in specific circumstances, i.e. if they become aware of a situation in which a child needs help or of a crime punishable by more than 2 years of imprisonment.
+The trustees maintain confidentiality under the confidentiality laws, but they also have the obligation to file a report in specific circumstances, i.e. if they become aware of a situation in which a child needs help or of a crime punishable by more than two years of imprisonment.
 It is therefore unlikely that LTH's counsellor will be in a situation where they must break the privacy.

 There are professionals bound to absolute secrecy and who do not have the duty to report—priests.
 You do not need to have a religious belief to talk to a priest.
 Students in Lund can turn to Studentprästerna, who are bound to absolute privacy.